Let's decide which of our programs suits you best.

 The Master in International Development gives participants the tools to design solutions to various challenges facing the world today.

-Issues such as sustainability, access to education and human rights are on the agenda, and the program focuses on how to both tackle these issues in the international arena and develop policies that will create a better world for everyone.
-Graduates are ready to enter international organizations in the public or private sector and can work for aid groups, NGOs or government institutions as researchers, consultants, project managers and so on.
+Issues such as sustainability, access to education and human rights are on the agenda.
+We focus on how to tackle these issues in the international arena and develop policies that create a better world.
+You’ll graduate ready to enter international organizations in the public or private sector.
+You’ll also be able to work for aid groups, NGOs or government institutions as researchers, consultants, project managers and more.

 The Master in International Relations takes a more politically oriented approach, training participants to understand the various dynamics shaping the interactions, collaborations and conflicts between nations.
 The program includes the study of history and economics, offering a holistic overview of the various factors impacting international relations.